Program Accreditation Status:

 Job prospects – Opportunities for individuals interested in becoming physical therapist assistants are expected to be very good; with help from physical therapist assistants, physical therapists are able to manage more patients.
 In addition to employment growth, job openings will result from the need to replace workers who leave the occupation permanently.
 Job opportunities should be particularly good in acute hospital, skilled nursing, and orthopedic settings, where the elderly are most often treated.
 Job prospects should be especially favorable in rural areas, as many physical therapists tend to cluster in highly populated urban and suburban areas.

-The Bureau of Labor Statistics, US Department of Labor, projects employment rates for the PTA to increase much faster than average through 2020.
+The Bureau of Labor Statistics, US Department of Labor, projects employment rates for the PTA to increase much faster than average in the coming years.
 Current graduates enjoy a variety of practice opportunities in an open employment market.

 What do PTAs earn?*